sontungdt7/v0-adcoin-mini-app/replit.md

 - Embed metadata included in layout metadata with `fc:miniapp` tag
 - Configured for deployment on Base app

+## OnchainKit Wallet Integration
+- **Provider**: OnchainKitProvider wraps the app in `app/layout.tsx`
+- **Chain**: Base mainnet
+- **Wallet Display**: Modal-based wallet connection
+- **Identity**: Uses OnchainKit Identity components (Avatar, Name, Address)
+- **Profile Tab**: Shows wallet connect button when disconnected, wallet details when connected

+### Environment Variables
+- `NEXT_PUBLIC_ONCHAINKIT_API_KEY`: Optional Coinbase Developer Platform API key for enhanced features
+- `NEXT_PUBLIC_URL`: Production deployment URL for manifest configuration

 ## Configuration
 - Next.js is configured to allow Replit proxy origins for development
 - TypeScript build errors are ignored for faster development
 - Images are unoptimized for compatibility
-- `NEXT_PUBLIC_URL` environment variable can be set for production deployment

 ## Key Features
 - Explore available offers between creators and brands
 - Create new Adcoins
 - View and manage your Adcoins
-- User profile management
+- User profile management with wallet connect/disconnect
 - Base mini app integration for sharing and launching from Base app

 ## Next Steps for Production
 1. Set `NEXT_PUBLIC_URL` environment variable to your deployment URL
+2. Set `NEXT_PUBLIC_ONCHAINKIT_API_KEY` for enhanced OnchainKit features
-2. Deploy the app to production
+3. Deploy the app to production
-3. Generate account association credentials using Base Build's Account Association tool
+4. Generate account association credentials using Base Build's Account Association tool
-4. Add the generated credentials to the manifest file
+5. Add the generated credentials to the manifest file
-5. Use Base Build Preview tool to validate your app
+6. Use Base Build Preview tool to validate your app
-6. Share your app URL in the Base app to publish
+7. Share your app URL in the Base app to publish